CHILD SEX ABUSE PREVENTION

 PREVENTION IS POSSIBLE

-Child sex abuse will never be stoppped if we rely solely on children to keep themselves safe.
+Child sex abuse will never be stopped if we rely solely on children to keep themselves safe.
 It is essential that adults take the initiative to keep children safe by talking to children about their sexual development, keeping lines of communication open with children and being aware of predator behavior.
 Child Abuse Council works to educate the community and provide resources so that caregivers know how they can help keep children safe.

 This year we will be partnering with many local partners to offer a new community training to keep children safe called "Protecting Our Children: Advice from Child Molesters."
 This program was developed in Oregon by Cory Jewell Jensen after many years of interviews with predators in jail and after extensive research about the issue of sex abuse.
 The training includes video interviews with child molesters and provides specific tips about ways community members can keep ALL children safe.
-For more information contact Brooke Hendrickx at Brookeh@childabuseqc.org.
+For more information contact Alyssa Acton at AlyssaA@childabuseqc.org.

 If you ever suspect child abuse is occurring make a report immediately!